seattleio/blogs.seattle.io/readme.md

 This project uses [flatsheet.io](http://flatsheet.io), a service/open-source project that provides an editor & API for curated datasets.

-## Next steps:
-- Start aggregating posts from the blogs.
-- Allow filtering by neighborhood or topic.
-- Integrate with other resources, like SeattleWiki.

 ## Sources:
 Seattle Online Communities Inventory dataset on data.seattle.gov and the internet.